 - (1) The graduate division is open to all students regardless of race, color, creed, national origin, sexual orientation, age or handicap who hold a baccalaureate degree from an accredited institution.
-Specific admission requirements appear under each graduate division. - (2) All documents pertaining to admission to the graduate division should be sent to the graduate director of the specific college to which you are applying. - (3) Applicants for nonmatriculated status are required to submit a completed application for nonmatriculated status and all undergraduate and graduate transcripts.
+Specific admission requirements appear under each graduate division. - (2) All documents pertaining to admission to the graduate division should be submitted via www.niagara.edu/graduate. - (3) Applicants for nonmatriculated status are required to submit a completed application for nonmatriculated status and all undergraduate and graduate transcripts.
 An application fee of \$30 (U.S. funds), payable to Niagara University, must accompany the application. - (4) English Language Proficiency: Nonnative English speakers seeking admission to Niagara University must verify their proficiency in English by taking the Test of English as a Foreign Language (TOEFL).
 A TOEFL score of 550+ (paper exam) is required for admission.
 The last PBT will be phased out starting mid-2012.
 Students may take the TOEFL PBT until it is discontinued in their area and submit the scores for two years after the test date.
-Niagara University will also accept TOEFL internet based or the International English Language Testing System (IELTS).
+Niagara University will also accept TOEFL internet-based, the International English Language Testing System (IELTS) or the College English Test.

 NU Admission Re quirement

 TOEFL Paper 550

 TOEFL iBT 79-80

 IELTS 6.0

+CETS 450